 The role of solving the problem

-With that understanding of problem solving, let’s talk about the steps you can take to get you there.
-A source says, here are the problem solving steps that every problem undergo:
+With that understanding of problem-solving, let’s talk about the steps you can take to get you there.
+A source says, here are the problem-solving steps that every problem undergoes:

 But this chart is a little confusing.
 Not all problems follow these steps linearly, especially for very challenging problems.
 Instead, you will likely move back and forth in steps as you continue to work on the problems shown below: